Hassanzadeh-sd/Hassanzadeh-sd/README.md

 Hi 👋 My name is "Sajjad Hassanzadeh" as "Saji"
 =============================================

-Python Back-end Developer and DevOps Engineer
+DevOps Engineer and Backend Developer
 -------------------------

 * ✉️  You can contact me at [hassanzadeh.sd@gmail.com](mailto:hassanzadeh.sd)